 The previously mentioned Bowden and Direct Drive styles represent the two most common extrusion-style configurations.
 Hardware-wise, these two configurations can use a plethora of varying elements or they can be nearly identical with the only variation being a longer PTFE tube in the Bowden system.
 For simplicity, we will assume the hot end and extruder assemblies are identical from Bowden to Direct Drive.

-The Bowden-style configuration is popularly known for its ability to print at faster speeds compared to Direct-style configurations due to its lower moving mass.
-Specifically, the separation between the extruder and hot end assemblies enables a Bowden system to offload the mass of the extruder onto the fixed frame of the 3D printer.
+The Bowden setup configuration is popularly known for its faster print speeds compared to Direct setup configurations due to its lower moving mass.
+Specifically, the separation between the extruder and hot end assemblies enables a Bowden system to offload the mass of the extruder onto the fixed frame of the 3D printer rather than on the print head.
 This is important because constant acceleration and deceleration cause backlash on the gantry.
 Such undesirable effects are then amplified once more mass is introduced to the moving body.
 This constant jerking movement tends to oscillate the hot end back and forth, creating imperfections in the printed part.
-Moving with less mass on the gantry decreases these vibrating instances.
+Moving with less mass on the gantry decreases these vibrating instances and gives it cleaner movements.

 On a Bowden drive, three different conditions must be satisfied to print flexible materials.